patternfly/react-component-groups/packages/module/patternfly-docs/content/extensions/component-groups/examples/NotAuthorized/NotAuthorized.md

 import NotAuthorized from "@patternfly/react-component-groups/dist/dynamic/NotAuthorized";

 A **not authorized** component displays an error screen to users when they attempt to view a page that they don't have permission to access.
-To further customize this component, you can also utilize all properties of the [empty state component](/components/empty-state), with the exception of `children` and `title`.

 ## Examples